StaffanMelin/dstudio/docs/dstudio-doc.md

 ![Seeeduino Xiao](assets/seeeduino_xiao_pinout.jpg "Seeeduino Xiao")

 I also had some pieces laying about from a previous controller project so I simply put them together and connected them up to the Xiao.
-Well, I had to replace the two pots on the mod and pitch wheel (that I salvaged from a broken keyboard in my common garbage room).
+Well, I had to replace the two pots on the mod and pitch wheel.

 ![Foot controller](assets/controller.jpg "Foot controller")